 The Advanced Light Microscopy Facility (ALMF) offers a collection of state-of-the-art light microscopy equipment and image processing tools.

-The facility was set up as a cooperation between EMBL and industry to improve communication between users and producers of high-end microscopy technology and to support in-house scientists and visitors in using light microscopy methods for their research.
+The facility was set up as a cooperation between EMBL and industry to improve communication between users and producers of high-end microscopy technology.
+The ALMF supports in-house scientists and visitors in using light microscopy methods for their research.
 The ALMF also regularly organises in-house and international courses to teach basic and advanced light microscopy methods.

 Major projects and accomplishments

-- The ALMF presently manages 18 top-of-the-line microscope systems and eight high-content screening microscopes from leading industrial companies, as well as four image analysis workstations.
+- The ALMF currently manages 20 advanced microscope systems and 10 high-content microscopes from leading industrial companies.

 - More than 50 visitors per year come to carry out their own experiments in the ALMF or to evaluate microscopy equipment.

-- The ALMF was the seed for the European Light Microscopy Initiative (ELMI) that establishes links with facilities throughout Europe.
+- The ALMF was the seed for the European Light Microscopy Initiative (ELMI) that establishes links between core facilities, users and industry throughout Europe.

 - Developing accessory software and microscopy equipment, co-developments with industrial partners, pre-evaluation of commercial equipment.

-- Supporting all aspects of automated microscopy and high content screening projects, including RNAi technology.
+- Supporting all aspects of automated microscopy and high-throughput microscopy projects, including RNAi technology.